Orlando Hudson: 2013 retirement

+Hudson retired after receiving no interest from MLB teams for the 2013 season.
+Hudson had made statements that he was "not ready to retire" and stated during the middle of the season that there were discussions with multiple teams, but no offer came.

 Community involvement

 Hudson founded the C.A.T.C.H.
 Foundation, a 501c3 organization that seeks to provide resources and a support system for youth coping with autism.

 Family and retirement

 Hudson married Keisa Carr in the 2008 offseason.
 He has two daughters and one son.

 Hudson currently works for the Diamondbacks as a player development assistant.